TeachBooks/mirror_teachbook_manual/book/installation-and-setup/vscode-setup.md

 ## Using the Terminal in VS Code (Windows only)

 By default, Powershell is the default terminal used in VS Code.
 However, Git Bash is recommended because it provides Unix-like commands, making it much easier to find help on sites like Stack Exchange.
 It also works better with open source projects like Jupyter.
-Git Bash installs automatically with git; to set as default:
+Git Bash installs automatically with git which you'll learn in the next chapter; to set as default:
 * Type `Ctrk+Shift+P` to open the command palette (it's also the top item in the "View" menu list)
 * Start type "terminal default" and you will soon see and be able to select the setting "Terminal: Select Default Profile" (hit `Enter`)
 * select Git Bash and hit "Enter" again to set as default